 co-founder, Collective Culture

-Keesha Chung is an event producer and moderator, video editor and producer, creative director, writer, graphic designer, and professional model.
+Keesha Chung is a filmmaker (screenwriter, director, producer), event producer and moderator, creative director, writer, graphic designer, and professional model.
 Her work focuses on intersectional politics, pop culture criticism, and critical race theory.

 Keesha’s collaborators include: CBC Arts, Sephora Canada, CIINEMA, BAND Gallery and Culture Centre, Sankofest + Khyber Centre for the Arts, HerDay, BlackLives Matter Toronto, Goldelox Productions, VICELAND Canada, Sophomore Magazine, and Ryerson Image Centre.